kiranma72/abdm-docs/content/1-basics/_index.md

 This section covers
 {{% notice %}}
-- Understand how the ABDM Personal Health Records Framework works
+- Understanding the ABDM Personal Health Records (PHR) Framework
-- Learn the ABDM terminology - HIP / HIU / HPR / PHR
+- Learn the ABDM terminology - HIP / HIU / HPR / PHR / Locker
 - Apply for access to the Sandbox & verify your credentials
 - Understand what integration is required to make your application ABDM compliant
 - Setup an end point URL for your health repository or consumer health application